×

 God wants believers to live harmoniously together.
 One way we accomplish this is by not taking part in things that other believers might see as evil.

-Do not tear down the work of God for the sake of food.
-All things indeed are clean, but they are evil for the man who eats and gives offense.
-Paul ends this section by stating that even though all food and drink is clean and okay for believers to consume, we should not eat those substances around believers who disagree with that consumption—this is because righteous, harmonious living is what God wants from us, and arguing over these things will prevent that.
+Paul ends this section by stating that even though all food and drink is clean and okay for believers to consume, we should not eat those substances around believers whose consciences believe that such consumption is wrong— this is because righteous, harmonious living is what God wants from us, and arguing over these things will prevent that.

 Biblical Text